-115. Alternators and Starters are installed by original equipment manufacturers ("OEMs") in new cars as part of the automotive manufacturing process.
+108. Starters are installed by original equipment manufacturers ("OEMs") in new Vehicles as part of the automotive manufacturing process.

-116. For new cars, the OEMs - mostly large automotive manufacturers such as Ford Motor Company, Toyota Motor Corporation, General Motors, etc. - purchase Alternators and Starters directly from Defendants.
+109. For new Vehicles, the OEMs - mostly large automotive manufacturers such as Ford Motor Company, Toyota Motor Corporation, General Motors, etc. - purchase Starters directly from Defendants.

-117. When purchasing Alternators and Starters, OEMs issue Requests for Quotation ("RFQs") to automotive parts suppliers on a model-by-model basis for model-specific parts.
+110. When purchasing Starters, OEMs issue Requests for Quotation ("RFQs") to automotive parts suppliers on a model-by-model basis for model-specific parts.
 Automotive parts suppliers submit quotations, or bids, to OEMs in response to RFQs, and the OEMs usually award the business to the selected automotive parts supplier for the lifespan of the model, which is usually four to six years.
 Typically, the bidding process begins approximately three years prior to the start of production of a new model.
-OEMs procure Alternators and Starters and other parts for U.S.-manufactured vehicles in the United States and elsewhere.
+OEMs procure Starters and other parts for U.S.manufactured Vehicles in the United States and elsewhere.